0

 Residential Substance Abuse Treatment (RSAT) for State Prisoners Program

 The Bureau of Justice Assistance (BJA) RSAT for State Prisoners Program seeks to break the cycle of drug addiction and violence by reducing the demand for, use, and trafficking of illegal drugs.
-The RSAT for State Prisoners Program assists states with developing and implementing residential substance abuse treatment programs within state correctional facilities, as well as within local correctional and detention facilities, in which inmates are incarcerated for a period of time sufficient to permit substance abuse treatment.
-The program encourages the establishment and maintenance of drug-free prisons and jails and developing and implementing specialized residential substance abuse treatment programs that identify and provide appropriate treatment to inmates with co-occurring mental health and substance abuse disorders or challenges.
+The RSAT for State Prisoners Program assists states with developing and implementing residential substance use disorder treatment programs within state correctional facilities, as well as within local correctional and detention facilities, in which inmates are incarcerated for a period of time sufficient to permit substance use treatment.
+The program encourages the establishment and maintenance of drug-free prisons and jails and developing and implementing specialized residential substance use disorder treatment programs that identify and provide appropriate treatment to inmates with co-occurring mental health and substance use disorders or challenges.

 RSAT’s objectives are to:

-• Enhance the capabilities of states and units of local and tribal governments to provide residential substance abuse treatment for incarcerated inmates.
+• Enhance the capabilities of states and units of local and tribal governments to provide residential substance use disorder treatment for incarcerated inmates.

 • Prepare individuals for reintegration into communities.